Friday, December 5, 2014

 In 1896 small groups began gathering in various homes to study Christian Science philosophy.
 As the movement grew the need for a larger meeting place became apparent.
 In 1902 a small cottage called “The Barnacle” was rented and used as a place of worship and as a reading room.
 In 1904 the First Church of Christ Scientist was incorporated and organized with 17 members.
 Various meeting places were rented and outgrown until in 1912 two lots on Elm north of Fourth street were purchased and construction began on a modern $90,000 edifice designed by Los Angeles architect Elmer Grey.

 In 1989 the First Christian Church of Long Beach purchased the building for their services.
-The First Church of Christ, Scientist, now holds services at 3629 Atlantic Avenue in Long Beach.
+Christian Science services today (2024) can be found at the Fifth Church of Christ, Scientist, 5871 Naples Plaza, Long Beach, 90803.

 Church of the Golden Rule